 Phase 1 of the DoE Grand have been successfully concluded.
-Application for Phase 2 has been submitted by the Grantees.
+Subsequent to the completion of Phase 1, the grant with the DoE was not renewed.

 Operation of American Minerals Reclamation

 Absent the securing of feasibility financing for Round Top, the remainder of TMRC plans to actively pursue the development of American Minerals Reclamation (AMR).
 We have set no geographical limitations on this project but we are currently basing our efforts in the Pennsylvania coal producing region because of the excellent opportunities present there and existence of the network of people and institutions that have been developed during the grant application process.